ardenrasmussen/documents/Fall 2019/Soviet SciFi/final/final.md

 ## Framing
 All camera motion in PAAA is intended to keep the focus in frame at all times.
 In HG the camera appears to have a mind of its own, frequently loosing attention and drifting off of the main focus.
+The cameras tendency to leave the focus, and to wanders about the scene, or the number of times that the camera was obstructed by a different object, or other characters, removed the ability for passive viewing of the film.
+Without the ability to view the film passively forces the audience to more closely consider the social critiques of that are presented in the film.
+The audience is no longer able to passively view the movie and enjoyed as a mindless spectator, but they are required to think about the meaning and commentary that is presented in the film.

+* PAAA In their house the camera moves very slowly and deliberately.
+A clear example of this is (16:25-16:50) the camera moves across a small room very slowly and smoothly, primarily to keep the mothers face in frame.
+* I need to find a specific instance where HG has the camera wander off in to some random direction.

 ## Use of 4th wall break?
 In both films the characters often look directly at the camera, but only in HG do the characters actively interact with the camera, there are many instances of characters tapping on or waving at the camera.
 This makes the viewer feel more like a part of the action, and that the are another character in the film.
+The placement of the view as another character of the film, encourages the viewer to consider how they would feel if they live in that kind of society, and how they would react to the connections to communism and the soviet union.
+The placement of the view in the film, provides a better connection to with their current lives and they are better able to relate the critiques that the film presents to their modern lives, and consider how it effects them personally.

+* Opening shots from HG with people in street making motions to camera
+* Right after he wakes up on the street, I'm pretty sure that someone tapped on the camera.
+* PAAA Will very occasionally place the camera in the point of view of a character, this is most clearly one with the octopus thing, that they are transporting (58:35).

+# Conclusion

+The soviet films that were critical of communist society, employ a number of cinematographic techniques that are intended to cause estrangement in the user, and providing a better relation between the viewer and the world that is depicted in the film.
+This estrangement and the confusion caused by the cameras motion force the viewer to consider the social critique that has been presented in the film.
+Contrastingly films that were government approved, and were primarily critical of capitalist society, allowed the user to more passively view the film, and did not require any additional consideration on the viewers part.

+The cinematographic style of the films that were critical of soviet society, were commonly the same, this style is clearly represented in German's films.
+This style of film forces the viewer to more actively engage in the film, and removed the ability for passive viewing leading to a more critical consideration of the social commentary that is presented in the film.
+It has been noticed that this style of cinematography is similar to American films of the time that were critical of American society.
+This is reasonable as all the of the techniques are not directly commenting on any specific society, but are instead forcing the audience to more critically think about the film that they are watching So it would make sense that the same techniques could be used to encourage critique of any society.